 The base plan shows all physical features obtained by a field survey, curb and manhole elevations, all existing underground utility information, a cross section and profile of the existing sewer (sewer projects only).
-See Sections $\underline{2}$ and $\underline{3}$.
+See Sections $\underline{2}$ and $\underline{3}$ .

-Completed base plan is forwarded by Design to the Water/Sewer Planning Unit for hydraulic review (pipe sizing and limits of replacement).
-Base plans in combined sewer areas are also forwarded to the Office of Watersheds (OOW) to evaluate the sustainability of green storm water infrastructure (GSI) to manage storm water on the streets.
+Completed base plan is sent to the Water/Sewer Planning Unit for hydraulic review (pipe sizing and limits of replacement).
+Base plans in combined sewer areas are also forwarded to the Green Stormwater Infrastructure Unit (GSI Unit) to evaluate the sustainability of green storm water infrastructure (GSI) to manage storm water on the streets.

-Where GSI is deemed suitable for project site, OOW shall provide a design concept and scope of work to PWD Design for implementation on the water/sewer project.
+Where GSI is deemed suitable for project site, the GSI Unit shall provide a design concept and scope of work to PWD Design for implementation on the water/sewer project.
 For consultant projects, the GSI concepts will be distributed by the Design Branch engineer, and a proposal for the GSI work will be submitted to Design Branch for approval.

 Upon completion of hydraulic evaluations, project is returned to Design Branch or the consultant to begin the new design.
 The design process can vary greatly depending on the location and complexity of the job.
-See Sections $\underline{4}$ and $\underline{5}$.
+See Sections $\underline{4}$ and $\underline{5}$ .

-The preliminary water/sewer/GSI design is submitted to the Water/Sewer Engineering Supervisor for review & comment.
-Water/sewer plans are also forwarded by Design to Planning and sent to Operations units for review and comment.
-Upon receiving comments from Operations, the Water/Sewer Engineering Supervisor will give the okay to send the job out for utility review.
-See Section 6.
-If GSI is included, send for borings.
+The preliminary water/sewer/GSI design is submitted to Design, Planning, and Operations units for review and comment.
+After comments are addressed, the job is sent out for utility review.
+See Section $\underline{6}$ .
+If GSI is included, borings are ordered if required.

 The design plans are mailed out to all of the utility companies, city departments and other agencies that may be impacted by the work.
-See Section $\underline{6}$.
+See Section $\underline{6}$ .
 For PWD in-house projects this is done using the GPIS approval system.

 Upon receipt of the utility responses, the engineer reviews the design and utility comments and resolves any conflicts.
 The engineer then computes the quantities and writes any special specifications that may be required.
 Pre-final design bid package is forwarded to the Design Branch for final review.
-For GSI designs, a GSI design report and GreenIT entry of final design calculations shall also be prepared; these along with the GSI design plans will be forwarded to OOW by the Design Branch.
-Upon receiving comments from the OOW, the Water/Sewer Engineering Supervisor shall issue the final approval.
+For GSI designs, a GSI design report and GreenIT entry of final design calculations shall also be prepared; these along with the GSI design plans will be forwarded to the GSI Unit by the Design Branch.
+Upon receiving comments from the GSI Unit, the Water/Sewer Engineering Supervisor shall issue the final approval.

-The final design bid package including signed and sealed mylar drawings, specifications, estimate, GPIS sheet, utility responses, GSI design report and GreenIT report is forwarded to the Design Branch.
+The final design bid package including signed and sealed mylar drawings, specifications, estimate, utility responses, GSI design report and GreenIT report is forwarded to the Design Branch.
 See Section 7.
-For GSI designs, the Design Branch will forward final design report and GreenIT report to OOW.
+For GSI designs, the Design Branch will forward final design report and GreenIT report to the GSI Unit.
 Design Branch applies for the highway opening permit through GPIS.
 The project is logged out of design and forwarded to Projects Control for bidding.